gabrielmiki/Operational_Research/README.md

 # Operational_Research
-Projects developed for the college subject of operational research.
+Project developed for the college subject of operational research.

+## Proposed Problem
+Based on linear programming, calculate the optimal solution for the production configuration of a paper roll enterprise.